Test the Full Onboarding Workflow in Sandbox

 * create an onboarding application

-* send the signer into the hosted onboarding flow
+* send the signer into the hosted onboarding experience

 * complete all required signer steps